Bright Sun Craft to Make with Preschoolers

 Related: Painting and Drawing on Cardboard

-Our instructions for this craft provide options that will allow flexibility for you and your child to complete the bright sun.
+Our instructions for this craft provide options that allow flexibility for you and your child to create a bright sun.

 supplies for bright sun preschool craft